ralgar/homelab/docs/environments/production.md

 ## Backup and Restore

-The backup and restore system uses [Restic](https://restic.net), and a shell script, to perform automatic, incremental backups of configuration data and service databases.
+The backup and restore system uses [Restic](https://restic.net), and the `backupctl` command, to perform automatic, incremental backups of config data and databases.

+!!! note
+    Run `backupctl --help` for more information about the `backupctl` command.

+!!! note
+    Performing a backup or restore operation will cause temporary downtime of the applications.

 !!! note
     Due to cloud storage costs, we are not taking backups of the media volume.